Going to truck driving school? Know what to expect.

 4) hooking & unhooking

-These abilities & skills are dependent on the License Center at which you will be assessed.
+These abilities & skills are dependent on the DMV (Department of Motor Vehicles) at which you will be tested.

 The first one, turning.